vahidbehnam/Weblix/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.4 =
+This update introduces an improved user identification method, making online user tracking more accurate than ever.
+Cron job scheduling has also been optimized for better performance.
+Updating is highly recommended.

 = 1.3 =
 Includes better resource optimization, caching compatibility, and improved tracking accuracy.
-Update recommended.
+Updating is recommended.

 = 1.2 =
 This update includes significant optimizations for resource usage, better bot detection, and improved title handling.
 Update is highly recommended for enhanced accuracy and performance.